bernatesquirol/tfm-docs/bayesian.md

  T_i &\sim \text{Poisson}(\text{rate}=\lambda_i)
 \end{align*}
 $$
 In our data this model can remove a bit of uncertainty in the $\tau$, as we don't need a sudden break in the data.
+As we see in the

 <figure style="text-align:center">
     <iframe height='620' scrolling='no' src='../tfm-plots/bayesian-switch-sigmoid.html' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 99.99%;'></iframe>
-    <figcaption>Fig.7 - Multi lambda example.</figcaption>
+    <figcaption>Fig.9 - Multi lambda example.</figcaption>
 </figure>

 **Multilevel model**

-Another model we could try, similar to what we did in [breakpoints section]['breakpoints'] is allowing the model to have more than two levels.
+Another thing we could try is allowing the model to have more than two levels.
+This model will resemble the model created in the timeseries [breakpoints section](https://bernatesquirol.github.io/tfm-docs/timeseries.html#linear-breakpoints).
 The difference here is we set up a maximum number of levels ($L_{\text{max}}$) the model can have but no maximum amount of breakpoints between those levels.
 $$
 \begin{aligned}
 \lambda_{0} & \sim \text { Categorical }\left(\left\{\frac{1}{L_{\text{max}}},...,\frac{1}{L_{\text{max}}}\right\}\in v^{L_{\text{max}}}\right) \\